Clearwater, Washington

 Clearwater is an unincorporated community in western Jefferson County, Washington, United States.
 Clearwater is located along the Clearwater River and is a primarily timberlands with limited private ownership.
 The community is just outside the boundaries of the Quinault Indian Reservation.

+History

 A post office called Clearwater was established in 1895, and remained in operation until 1966.
 The community takes its name from the nearby Clearwater River.

 Climate

-The strong influence of the Pacific give Clearwater heavy year-round precipitation and an Oceanic climate (Cfb), according to the Köppen climate classification system.
+The strong influence of the Pacific gives Clearwater heavy year-round precipitation and an Oceanic climate (Cfb), according to the Köppen climate classification system.